-Why He Falls Asleep After Sex
+The Science Behind Why Men Always Fall Asleep After Sex

 Don’t be insulted if your partner starts sawing logs right after your most intimate moments together.
 Men fall asleep after sex for several main reasons, none of which are related to your relationship, personality or performance in bed.
+(Hey—did you know one in 10 women have this sexual disorder?)

 His body is transformed